Erick-ViBe/SalesSystem/README.md

 Nombre del Proyecto:

-- No definidos
+- No definido

 Descripción:

-- No definidos
+- No definido

 Fecha de Entrega:

-- No definidos
+- No definido

 Estructuras a usar:

-- No definidos
+- No definido